Aantrreksh/sql-query/sqlref/sql_reference.md

 |5     |D02     |
 |7     |D01     |
 |9     |D01     |
 {: caption="Table 40.
-Query result for example: all employees working in department D01 or D02" caption-side="bottom"}
+Query result for the example "all employees working in department D01 or D02"." caption-side="bottom"}

 ```sql
 -- all employees that are managing a department